opentok/one-to-one-sample-apps/one-to-one-text-chat/android/README.md

 | Set the listener object to monitor state changes.   | `setListener()` |

-For example, the following private method instantiates a `TextChatFragment` object
+For example, the following private method instantiates a `TextChatFragment` object:

 ```java
     private void initTextChatFragment(){